 Despite years of decline in tobacco use throughout the County, tobacco use continues to negatively impact many of our residents.
-In fact, the County as a whole, has a higher rate of tobacco use than the rest of the state.
+In fact, the County as a whole, has a higher rate of tobacco use than the rest of the state (California Health Interview Survey).
 However, large differences in tobacco use persist by race/ethnicity and among population groups by socioeconomic status, educational attainment, occupation, mental health status, sexual orientation, and geography.
 These high-risk groups suffer disproportionately from tobacco-related illnesses.
 For current adult and youth tobacco use rates in SLO County, visit SLO Health Counts.

 Frequently Asked Questions

 Please contact our office at (805) 781- 5540 or fill out the tip-line form, with any conerns about illegal or suspicious tobacco sales.